zaphosting/docs/docs/vserver-linux-databases.md

 ## Redis Installation

-Firstly, we must add a repo that allows us to install Redis.
+Firstly, you must add a repo that allows us to install Redis.
 This step is not necessary for all Linux distributions, only for the Linux distros listed below.
 Execute the following command that corresponds to your operating system and version:

 ```
 // Ubuntu (any version) and Debian (only Debian 10)